Frequently Asked Questions

 When it opened as a “legal aid dispensary” in 1904, our clinic was the first in the country to offer law students academic credit for representing poor persons.
 Today the Student Law Office (SLO) strives to create an educational atmosphere in which law students can refine their lawyering skills while providing quality representation to indigent and underserved clients.
 The lawyering skills emphasized in this program include: the development of effective client relationships; issue-identification; factual and legal research and analysis; oral advocacy, communication and client advocacy in judicial and administrative settings and negotiation.
 Also emphasized are the use of appropriate office management techniques that ensure the efficient, ethical handling of client cases as well as strategic planning project management and understanding business concepts and community development goals.

 As a working law firm, the SLO provides representation to clients in civil, criminal, civil rights, environmental, and community economic development matters referred by the courts, local agencies, community partners and individuals.
-Clients can also have a variety of disputes mediated by students trained in mediation and conflict assessment.
 Faculty supervisors advise and monitor cases and projects through closure, but in the SLO the students have the primary responsibility for their clients.

 What are the benefits of participating in the Student Law Office?

 Clinical legal education is a critical part of all law schools’ curricula.
-Today, the University of Denver’s Student Law Office (SLO) has six in-house clinics. including: criminal defense, civil litigation, civil rights, community economic development, environmental, and mediation and arbitration.
-This range of clinical offerings provides students opportunities to learn many different skills including pretrial and trial, transactional and mediation & arbitration.
+Today, the University of Denver’s Student Law Office (SLO) has five in-house clinics. including: criminal defense, civil litigation, civil rights, community economic development, and environmental law.
+This range of clinical offerings provides students opportunities to learn different skills including pretrial, trial, and transactional.
 Students have the opportunity to interview and counsel clients, develop case theory, investigate and engage in discovery, negotiate with adversaries, mediate settlements and engage in the trial of disputed matters, draft contracts and bylaws, article of incorporation, etc. They learn legal ethics and practice in a range of areas including issues of confidentiality and conflict of interest.
 The SLO emphasizes case management skills, enabling students to handle their cases effectively and efficiently.
 Finally, our students develop sensitivity to and empathy for the plight of underserved clients.

 When can I apply for a position in the Student Law Office?